 Path Taken: The Lerderderg Heritage River Walk departs from (and returns to) the carpark at Garden of St Erth.
 Its only intersections are with Lerderderg Road or a couple of unnamed 4WD tracks.
 Most junctions are either signed “Lerderderg Heritage River Walk” or “Great Dividing Trail”, or are marked with orange triangles.
 If any junctions seem tricky take the narrowest trail and keep on eye your map, noting your location relative to Lerderderg Road and the river.

-Car Access: Head west from Melbourne on the Western Freeway for about 70 km, taking the Greendale exit and following the signs to Greendale.
+Car Access: The trailhead is located opposite the Garden of St Erth in Blackwood (for those using Google Maps).
+Head west from Melbourne on the Western Freeway for about 70 km, taking the Greendale exit and following the signs to Greendale.
 In Greendale, take a right at the roundabout onto Greendale-Trentham Road and continue for 11 km to Blackwood.
 Turn left onto Simmons Reef Road and follow this to Garden of St Erth.
 Park in the carpark here where you’ll find the trailhead.

 Map: All tracks are covered in the Meridian Maps Wombat State Forest 4WD Touring Map (but it’s only 1:50,000).
 Vicmap also have a 1:25,000 Trentham map but I haven’t been able to find it.
 If you’re happy to use your phone as your map you can download the free Avenza Maps app (on Android, iPhone, or Windows) and purchase the Meridian 1:50,000 for AUD$7.99.